Plachido/push_swap/README.md

 In fact, it is extremely inefficient when few numbers have to get ordered.
 Because of this, the approach is different when the numbers to sort are less than 25 (after some tests, this seemed a reasonable number): a smart rotation is made in order to push to stack B the highest number until only two numbers are left in stack A. These get sorted and everything gets pushed back to A.

 ## KNOWN ISSUES
-* Under some circumstances, numbers above max int might not return error.
+* Under some circumstances, numbers above `MAX_INT` might not return error.
 * Shell variables do not work because the program recognizes strings as one single number and therefor does nothing.